 It probably covered the cost of our bus fare back to Arenal.

 TEMO 450: Tried and tested

-So, now that we have been allowed back to Cabrera to test our new acquisition, how does it stand up to scrutiny?
+So, now that we have been allowed back to Cabrera to test our new electric outboard engine, how does it stand up to scrutiny?

 Well, there was some initial mirth from coarse-minded friends when we told them that we had a French oar on board and that we proposed to call her Fifi.